xso4/vndb-mirror/README.md

 :   CSS files.
 The files in *css/skins/* are processed with *sassc* and bunbled
     into a single minified CSS file for each skin.

-elm/
-:   Front-end code written in [Elm](https://elm-lang.org/).
-These files are
-    compiled and bundled into a single minified *elm.js* file.
-Elm is on the way out, though, and this code is slowly rewritten into plain Javascript.

 icons/
 :   SVG & PNG icons that are merged into a *icons.svg* and *icons.png* sprite
     file.
 See *icons/README.md* for more details.